 - Behavioral abnormalities including psychotic symptoms, suicidal ideation, irritability, and aggressive behavior have been observed; monitor patients for psychiatric signs and symptoms (5.1) - Suicidal Behavior and Ideation: Monitor patients for new or worsening depression, suicidal thoughts/behavior, and/or unusual changes in mood or behavior (5.2) - Monitor for somnolence and fatigue and advise patients not to drive or operate machinery until they have gained sufficient experience on levetiracetam (5.3) - Serious Dermatological Reactions: Discontinue levetiracetam at the first sign of rash unless clearly not drug related.
-(5.5) - Coordination Difficulties: Monitor for ataxia, abnormal gait, and incoordination.
+(5.5) - Drug Reaction with Eosinophilia and Systemic Symptoms (DRESS)/Multiorgan Hypersensitivity: Discontinue if no alternative etiology (5.6) - Coordination Difficulties: Monitor for ataxia, abnormal gait, and incoordination.
 Advise patients to not drive or operate machinery until they have gained experience on levetiracetam.
-(5.6) - Withdrawal Seizures: Levetiracetam must be gradually withdrawn (5.7)
+(5.7) - Withdrawal Seizures: Levetiracetam must be gradually withdrawn (5.8)